 As indicated in the implementation plan above, several national departments have a significant role to play in the National FLWS Implementation Plan.
 As the main custodian of the FLWS, the DEFF will establish the relevant institutional mechanism for ongoing engagement with these departments and government entities and where required, develop Memorandum of Understanding (MoU) to provide for transparent reporting and intergovernmental cooperation around the relevant aspects of the National FLWS Implementation Plan.
 Although, the DPME remains responsible for implementing the Framework for Government-wide Monitoring and Evaluation System, it will, in collaboration with the DFFE, provide monitoring and evaluation principles with which the FLWS is aligned.
-This includes the establishment of reporting systems to review the annual performance on the implementation of the set themes/goals, interventions, actions and KPI, and where necessary, to adjust each action plan based on new information or new developments.
+This includes the establishment of reporting systems to review the annual performance on the implementation plan based on new information or new developments.
 These reporting systems should include the following: